officialkhaled/lets-teach-app/README.md

 # Let's Teach Application

 This basic Tutor Hiring Platform app uses Laravel and many other laravel packages.
-It has three usertypes: an <b>admin</b> who manages the users and their posts, a <b>tutor</b> who can create a profile and apply to available jobs, and a <b>student</b> who can make job posts according to their needs.
+It has three user types:
+- <b>Admin</b> who manages the users and their posts.
+- <b>Tutor</b> who can create a profile and apply to available jobs.
+- <b>Student</b> who can make job posts according to their needs.

 A walkthrough going over the steps taken to produce this app.